 Examines the theoretical foundations of mental retardation/cognitive impairments and attempts to relate the various constructs to such issues as causation, prevention, and selection of appropriate psychoeducation means to identify such impairments.
 Additional attention is given to the effects of these individuals upon their family community.
-Requires 20 hours of field work.
-Prerequisites: SPED510 and SPED619 or equivalents.
+Requires 20 hours of fieldwork.
+Prerequisites: SPED619 or equivalent.